-The Doomed Life Cycle of Bottled Water
+The Doomed Life Cycle of Single-Use Plastic Water Bottles

-For now, let’s examine the life cycle of a plastic bottle of water we would purchase at a convenience store.
+Pollution due to humanity’s reliance on single-use plastic bottles is occurring on a mass scale, poisoning oceans and harming wildlife around the world.
+Examine the product life cycle of a single-use plastic bottle of water purchased at a convenience store.
 Is it doomed from the start?
-We’ll let you decide.
+Follow the facts and you decide.

 What about the water itself?
 The production of a single-liter bottle takes 2 liters of water.
 Add another liter to fill the bottle and you’re at a 3:1 liter ratio on water used to fill just one bottle.